IVR Workflows - Early Adopter Program

 6. Select Other Routing Options

-Once an IVR is assigned, you'll see the number of Connected numbers appear beside each IVR workflow.
+Once an IVR is assigned, you'll see the number of Entry Points appear beside each IVR workflow.

 Edit an IVR Workflow